Never got the 3rd $1,400 stimulus payment? Here’s what to do when filing taxes - NewsBreak

 People can also access their IRS Online Account to view the total amount of the third-round Economic Impact Payment issued to them.
 For married couples filing jointly, each person will need to log into their own online account.

-Once people confirm they never got the payment, and their IRS online a ccounts show a payment amount greater than $0, or if they got a Notice 1444-C or Letter 6475, they should contact the IRS as soon as possible to see if a payment trace is needed.Study ranks how ‘tax-friendly’ every state is
+Once people confirm they never got the payment, and their IRS online a ccounts show a payment amount greater than $0, or if they got a Notice 1444-C or Letter 6475, they should contact the IRS as soon as possible to see if a payment trace is needed.Walter State CC & TCAT of Elizabethton named ‘Colleges of the Year’

 But they do not need to wait until their trace is complete to file their 2021 tax return, officials said.